36 Best Movies for Learning French Language

 This French crime drama is set in the suburbs of Paris.
 It deals with themes of social inequality, police brutality, and the effects of immigration on French society.

-In 19th-century France, Jean Valjean, who for decades had been hunted by the relentless police officer Javert after breaking parole, agrees to care for a factory worker’s daughter.
-Their lives change ever after this.
+In 19th-century France, Jean Valjean, hunted by the relentless police officer Javert after breaking parole for decades, agrees to care for a factory worker’s daughter.
+Their lives change forever after this.

 The dialogue is rich in slang and colloquial expressions.
 This makes it a brilliant opportunity for intermediate learners to expand their vocabulary and comprehension skills.